 Domestic violence trial date set for Hope Solo

-KIRKLAND, Washington (AP) — A January trial date has been set for U.S. national soccer team goalkeeper Hope Solo on misdemeanor domestic violence charges.
+KIRKLAND, Wash.
+(AP) — A January trial date has been set for U.S. national soccer team goalkeeper Hope Solo on misdemeanor domestic violence charges.

 The date was set during a brief hearing that Solo attended Tuesday.
 Solo is charged with two counts of fourth-degree domestic violence assault stemming from a June 21 altercation with her sister and 17-year-old nephew at a family gathering.
 She has pleaded not guilty

-Her nephew told police Solo was upset and appeared to have been drinking when she arrived at a family gathering.
+Solo’s nephew told police she was upset and appeared to have been drinking when she arrived at a family gathering.
 Solo’s lawyer has said she was a victim in the altercation.